 The People of Iceland

-Almost 400,000 people are living in Iceland.
-About 20% are of foreign origin, while the rest are descendants of Vikings who settled in 874 AD.
+Almost 400,000 people live in Iceland.
+Approximately 20% of the population is of foreign origin, while the rest are descendants of Vikings who settled in 874 AD.
 Those settlers cut down most of the trees, so now the robust wind erodes the soil.
-The remaining trees are short.
-Iceland is grappling with reforestation, but it’s a slow process due to the cold that persists from the Ice Age of 10,000 years ago.

 The cost of living is a challenge in Iceland.
-Gas, at almost $9.00 per gallon, is almost three times what it is in the US, and beer is an average of $10 per half liter (a standard beer glass).
+Gas, at almost $9.00 per gallon, is almost three times what it is in the US, and beer is an average of $10 per half-liter (a standard beer glass).
 The low cost of water and energy helps balance the budget.

 Beautiful Botanical Gardens

-We are fortunate to have undertaken the journey during the summer because we are surrounded by emerald-green, furry moss.
 Because of Iceland’s nippy weather, it takes about 100 years for the moss to grow.
 Sprouting from it are vivid hues of crimson heather and purple bilberries.
 Bilberries are closely related to North American blueberries and are abundant.

 Our final Akureyri stop is the botanical gardens, the northernmost botanical garden in the world.
 Because it is light all day from May through July, the garden flourishes with its cobalt blue delphiniums, scarlet poppies and lupins ranging from rosy pink to violet.
 We see it at its best.